Daniel-H-99/FBINET/README.md

 ### 1.2.
 Data preparation
+ You can download tiny imagenet data by

+    sh tinyimagenet.sh

- Download the dataset from the official [webpage](http://image-net.org/download-images), creating a folder with the following structure:
+ The data folder may be like the following structure:
 ```
 │imagenet/
 ├──train/